Common Enquiries About Probation

 4. What happens when the probation period expires?

 If you have served your probation completely, your case is closed, and you no longer need to check in.
 Generally, you should wait until you receive a notification from the probation department about your case being closed.
 You can also check the status of your probation online.
+Learn more about managing your probation status and understanding the closure process by visiting Bitmoji for essential information.

 5. What happens when you violate the terms and conditions of the probation?